leandrodcs/leandrodcs/README.md

 ## About me :speech_balloon:

 - 👋 Hi There, my name is Leandro and I'm a fullstack developer.
-- 🔭 I’m currently being trained at [Driven Education](https://www.driven.com.br/) to be a Fullstack developer, I expect to be graduated in early February of 2022.
+- 🔭 I studied at [Driven Education](https://www.driven.com.br/) to be a Fullstack developer.
 - :classical_building: I have a degree in civil engineering from [UTFPR](http://www.utfpr.edu.br/).
 - :world_map: I've worked as an english teacher for nearly two years.
 - 👯 I’m looking to collaborate on open source.